clockwork-xyz/update-solana/README.md

 ## Usage

 Below is an example of a Github workflow that calls the `update-solana` action once per day.
-How is how the action behaves:
-- If the workspace's Solana dependencies are out-of-date, the changes will be pushed to a new branch and a pull request created.
-- If there are no changes, no pull request will be created and the action exits silently.
-- If a pull request already exists it will be updated if necessary.
-If no update is required the action exits silently.
-- If a pull request exists and new changes on the base branch make the pull request unnecessary (i.e. there is no longer a diff between the pull request branch and the base), the pull request is automatically closed.

 ```yaml
 name: Update Solana